SWDKaushal/DEI-Analysis/README.md

 values diversity and people from all backgrounds have equitable opportunities to progress in their careers.
 We will see more details on this in our statistical test.
-2. As you can see from the table below women are less agreeable than men overall in this survey.
+2. As you can see from the table women are less agreeable than men overall in this survey.
 It's not a significant difference but it's still something to take note of here.
 3. In my exploratory data analysis I found that the distribution of the roles